By Adrian Ash of BullionVault

 No one knows what comes next, whatever they might claim about November’s US election.
 Unchanging gold is likely to prove an increasingly popular defence.
 The price rise since Brexit became fact, however, does pose a challenge to new buyers right now.

-How much further would gold have to rise to convince them the trend really does point upwards?Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+How much further would gold have to rise to convince them the trend really does point upwards?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.